an1245/falco-misp-connector/README.md

 ```

 ## How can I use these lists in Falco?
-You can find some sample Falco rules in the *sample-falco-rules.yaml* file in the GitHub repo - these rules will provide basic inbound/outbound detection of traffic to/from the IPs sourced from the MISP feed.
+You can find a sample Falco rule in the *sample-falco-rules.yaml* file in the GitHub repo - this rules will provide basic outbound detection of traffic to the IPs sourced from the MISP server.

 Copy *sample-falco-rules.yaml* to */etc/falco/rules.d/* directory to initiate these detections.